Just over a quarter of the councillors in North East Lincolnshire are women

-Just over a quarter of North East Lincolnshire's councillors are female, figures show, as equality campaigners urge more women to stand for election ahead of International Women's Day on March 8.
+Just over a quarter of North East Lincolnshire's councillors were female in 2021, figures show, as equality campaigners urge more women to stand for election ahead of International Women's Day on March 8.

 With research by the Fawcett Society and Democracy Club showing women make up just a third of councillors across England's local authorities, campaigners say more needs to be done to ensure female voices are heard in council chambers.

-At North East Lincolnshire Council, 12 of 41 councillors were female – at 29%, the same proportion as five years ago.
+At North East Lincolnshire Council, 12 of 41 councillors in 2021 were female – at 29%, the same proportion as five years ago.

 Frances Scott, founder of the 50:50 Parliament campaign group, said women have been consistently outnumbered in political systems nationally and called for more to be done to boost the number of female politicians and ensure their voices are heard.